Every drawing you do has the potential to suck. Or not.

 3. Draw lightly: Get sketchy!
 I’m always reminding students to draw lightly and keep their work loose and open for as long as possible.
 This enables you to make changes spontaneously without having to erase.
 You can commit to darker lines once you’ve established correct measurements.

 4. Put the erasers away!: Really.
 Hide them, right now.
 Use artist pencils without erasers on the end.
-Force yourself to sketch over mistakes without erasing.
+Show your thinking process on the paper.
+Force yourself to sketch over and through mistakes without erasing.
 Erasers are an important tool in drawing, but not when learning basic observational skills.
 My students have to get a good sketching rhythm going before “graduating” to an eraser.
 By then they usually have forgotten about needing them.

 5. Simplify: Lightly block in three or four basic shapes of your subject matter, even if it’s a complex still life or landscape.
 Take time to measure and compare relationships between the shapes.
 Make necessary changes and, if needed, make additional sketches before moving to a more detailed, finished drawing.
 These basic shapes will serve as the foundation for an accurate drawing.
 Remember: keep it sketchy and light until you get it right.